We cannot step outside life’s songs. This music made us; it is our nature.”

 the secret water, cold and clear,

 thrown by those who wished for something else.

-In prayer we are poised to fall, just as we are poised to be caught by the incoming swell of something unknown, something magnificent.
+Within the surrender of prayer we are poised to fall, just as we are poised to be caught, by the incoming swell of something unknown, something truly magnificent.